-April Baumgarten joined the Grand Forks Herald May 19, 2015.
-She works with a team of talented journalists and editors, who strive to give the Grand Forks area the quality news readers deserve to know.
-Baumgarten grew up on a ranch 10 miles southeast of Belfield, where her family continues to raise registered Hereford cattle.
+April Baumgarten joined the Grand Forks Herald May 19, 2015, and covers crime and education.
+She grew up on a ranch 10 miles southeast of Belfield, where her family raises registered Hereford cattle.
 She double majored in communications and history/political science at Jamestown (N.D.)
 College, now known as University of Jamestown.
 During her time at the college, she worked as a reporter and editor-in-chief for the university's newspaper, The Collegian.
-Baumgarten previously worked for The Dickinson Press as the Dickinson city government and energy reporter in 2011 before becoming the editor of the Hazen Star and Center Republican.
+Baumgarten previously worked for The Dickinson Press as a city government and energy reporter in 2011 before becoming the editor of the Hazen Star and Center Republican.
 She then returned to The Press as a news editor, where she helped lead an award-winning newsroom in recording the historical oil boom.

 - Member for

 - 4 years 9 months

 FARGO — When people thanked World War II veteran Conrad “Connie” Newgren for his service, he would say the heroes are the soldiers who are buried in Europe and never came home.

 GRAND FORKS — North Dakota has topped several lists for drunken driving, with statistics ranking the state high for the rate of alcohol-related deaths.